terms of plot, KOF 2002 Unlimited Match does not have a story and was

 cameos... is White really sitting on a Street sign?
 Really? lol.

-old school KOF players, boasting a huge roster.
-Overall though, it's pretty much the same KOF people
+of fan service for veteran players, boasting a huge roster.
+In a lot of ways, it's pretty much the same

-of replayability... but for casual fans or players looking for a bit more graphical prowess
+of replayability... but for casual players looking for a bit more graphical prowess

-out of their 2D fighter, Unlimited Match may disappoint.
+or "flash" out of their 2D fighters, Unlimited Match may disappoint.